Trams in Dresden: Rolling stock

+The fleet used to be composed of ČKD Tatra trams that provided service towards the end of the GDR era.
+In total, 572 T4D motor cars and 246 B4D trailers were delivered to Dresden from 1967 onwards, as well as 4 T6A2 motor cars and 2 B6A2 trailers, used from 1990.
+The last Tatra T4D cars were put out of service after a farewell ceremony on 3 June 2023.
+Two refurbished T4D-MT cars as well as one refurbished TB4D-MT trailer were handed over to the city's tram museum, in addition to two original T4D cars already exhibited there.

 The DVB tram fleet operates out of three depots; at Gorbitz on routes 2,6 and 7 in south west Dresden, at Trachenberge on route 3 in the north-west, and Reick on routes 1, 9 and 13 in the south-east.
 Gorbitz is new facility opened in 1996 and includes a new central workshops.
 Trachenberge and Reick are older facilities that have both been heavily rebuilt to similar standards, whilst several other older depots have been closed.
 The former central workshops at Trachenberge, adjacent to the current depot, now house the Dresden Tram Museum, which has a collection including examples of many former Dresden trams.

 CarGoTram

-The CarGoTram is a freight carrying tram that supplies Volkswagen's Transparent Factory, crossing the city.
-The two trams, up to 60 m long, are the longest vehicles allowed to use roads in Dresden.
+The CarGoTram was a freight carrying tram that supplied Volkswagen's Transparent Factory, crossing the city.
+The two trams, up to 60 m long, was the longest vehicles allowed to use roads in Dresden.
 The connection by tram was established to reduce the number of trucks used.
 The factory is located to the east of the city centre, next to the Großer Garten, whilst the distribution depot that loads the parts is to the west of the city centre.